arquillian/arquillian-extension-spring/README.md

 </beans>
 ```

-Test

-The test allows to lookup fully configured controller in the container and invoke it's methods.
+*Test*

+It is possible in inject into the test fully configured Spring MVC controller and run on it simple tests in
+the container.

 ```java
 @RunWith(Arquillian.class)